 Reminder on political activity by university employees

-- The executive order and the Regents’ policy do not prohibit university employees from speaking on matters of public concern as private citizens on their own time and with their own resources (e.g., personal email instead of UMail; personal letterhead instead of university letterhead; etc.).
+- The executive order and the USHE policy do not prohibit university employees from speaking on matters of public concern as private citizens on their own time and with their own resources (e.g., personal email instead of UMail; personal letterhead instead of university letterhead; etc.).

-- Use of university’s name or university affiliation: Faculty members must avoid exploiting the university's name, brand or their own relationship with the university for personal reasons unrelated to their legitimate academic or professional activities.
+- Use of university’s name or university affiliation: Faculty members and staff must avoid exploiting the university’s name, brand or their own relationship with the university for personal reasons unrelated to their legitimate academic or professional activities.
 They must not intentionally create the impression, in public appearances or statements, that they are representing the university unless, in fact, they are.

 This policy has several practical implications